hkotek/hkotek.com/_posts/2023-11-17-text-to-images-models-ethics.md

 &nbsp;

-Anyway, I'll leave you with this fun example of a ***pot dealer***, where I guess the model couldn't decide what kind of *pot* I was talking about so it just covered all the bases.
+Anyway, I'll leave you with this fun example of a ***pot dealer***, where I guess the model couldn't decide what kind of pot I was talking about so it just proceeded to cover all the bases.

 <img src="https://hkotek.com/text-to-image/dealer-pot.png" width="45%" />

 &nbsp;
 &nbsp;
+&nbsp;

 [^1]: Caveat! it seems that DallE-3, which was published after I wrote my post, and which is supported by GPT-4 under the hood to do some language processing, does better than the diffusion models I focused on.
 That's an interesting avenue for further exploration, but I'll leave that for a future post.
+[^2]: For example, you might convince yourself that "the doctor" there is Peter Capaldi, and you might have thoughts about who "Jane" is.
+I'm sure you'll have thoughts about who "Mary" is!
-[^2]: Hadas Kotek, Rikker Dockum, and David Q. Sun.
+[^3]: Hadas Kotek, Rikker Dockum, and David Q. Sun.
 2023.
 [Gender bias and stereotypes in Large Language Models](https://arxiv.org/abs/2308.14921).
 In ACM Collective Intelligence.
+[^4]: No offense to dorks anywhere, but the women are just prettier than the men.
+I'm sorry, but I don't make the rules.